 Awake rested and ready for another delicious day of Sonoma County wine tasting.
 First things first, enjoy your espresso at Madrona Manor while Michelin-Star Executive Chef Jesse Mallgren brightens your morning with a bountiful breakfast.
 Chef Mallgren takes full advantage of a wealth of local seasonal produce, and whenever possible, harvests ingredients from the estate gardens.

 Nourished and ready for a new day of curated wine tasting, you can embark on a day of exploring Healdsburg wineries.
 Begin with one of the best views of the Dry Creek Valley at Trattore Farms Winery, which offers delicious wines from their estate vineyards and bright, fresh extra virgin olive oils milled right on site.
 The estate vineyards are picturesquely located on a hilltop on the eastern side of Dry Creek Valley with commanding views of Geyser Peak and Mount St. Helena to the east and the entire Dry Creek Valley to the west.
-Daily tasting are offered for walk-in guests, or you can make an appointment for one of their exclusive tours.

 Your tour of the Dry Creek Valley will take you to Passalacqua Winery, another multi-generational Sonoma County Winery.
 Their story begins in 1865, when Francesco Passalacqua emigrated from Genoa, landing in San Francisco and settling in Healdsburg, where he immediately planted grapes.
 Today the family invites you to discover their small lot handcrafted wines, as you immerse yourself in their exquisite winery setting and wine country lifestyle.
 Enjoy sweeping vineyard views of the Dry Creek Valley, while savoring Passalacqua’s selection of wines that includes Sauvignon Blanc, Zinfandel, and Cabernet Sauvignon.
 Open by appointment only, Passalacqua’s intimate, cozy wine tasting experience will make you want to sit and stay a while.